 How is dry socket treated?

-You can take a non-steroidal anti-inflammatory drug (NSAID) such as aspirin or ibuprofen to ease the discomfort – ask your dentist for advice.
+You can take a painkiller to ease the discomfort – ask your dentist for advice.
 Sometimes these over-the-counter medications aren't enough to relieve the pain.
 When that's the case, your doctor may prescribe a stronger medication or recommend a nerve block.

 Your dentist will clean the tooth socket, removing any debris from the hole, and then fill the socket with a medicated piece of gauze or a special paste to promote healing.
 You'll probably have to come back to the dentist's surgery every day for a dressing change until the socket starts to heal and your pain lessens.